sbweaver/100-days-of-code/log.md

 **Thoughts**: I need to build something.
 I don't like the idea of people looking over my shoulder when I'm building.
 I hear that is a designer thing.

+### Day 18: January 21, 2019

+**Today's Progress**: More FreeCodeCamp today - all review, though this has changed since I did it last.

+**Thoughts**: Tired but I'm going to keep going.
+Need to get this done earlier in the day.
+I'm not as inspired when I'm tired.
+Need to keep in mind that you can select by "type" in CSS.